-4.2.3.4 File input/thetaPol.bin
+4.14.3.4 File input/thetaPolR.bin

-The {it input/thetaPol.bin} file specifies a three-dimensional (\$x,y,z\$) map of initial values of \$theta\$ in degrees Celsius.
-This particular experiment is set to random values x around 20C to provide initial perturbations.
+This file specifies a 3-D (x, y, z) map of initial values of $\theta$ in degrees Celsius.
+This particular experiment is set to random values around 20 °C to provide initial perturbations.

-4.2.3.5 File input/bathyPol.bin
+4.14.3.5 File input/bathyPolR.bin

-The {it input/bathyPol.bin} file specifies a two-dimensional (\$x,y\$) map of depth values.
-For this experiment values are either \$0m\$ or {bf -delZ}m, corresponding respectively to outside or inside of the tank.
-The file contains a raw binary stream of data that is enumerated in the same way as standard MITgcm two-dimensional, horizontal arrays.
+This file specifies a 2-D (x, y) map of depth values.
+For this experiment values are either 0 m or -delZ m, corresponding respectively to outside or inside of the tank.
+The file contains a raw binary stream of data that is enumerated in the same way as standard MITgcm 2-D, horizontal arrays.